UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 Team: My Project Team
 Public GPG Key: xxxxxxxxx
 ```
-You need to provide your public gpg key as the kube token you recieve back will be encyrpted using it.
+You need to provide your public gpg key as the kube token you recieve back will be encrypted using it.

 ## Configure the kubectl client
 You will need to configure the kubectl client with the appropriate details.